-Articles 5.01 through 5.08 shall apply to Commercial / Institutional work only.
+Article 5.01 through 5.08 shall apply to Commercial/institutional work only.

-- (a) The regular work week shall consist of forty (40) hours per week between 8:00 a.m.
+- 5.01 (a) The regular work week shall consist of 40 hours per week between 8:00 - a.m.
 Monday and 4:30 p.m.
 Friday.
-Regular daily hours shall be eight (8) hours per day from 8:00 a.m. to 4:30 p.m.
-The Employer may vary the start/quit times by changing the scheduled starting time up to two (2) hours at his option.
-Variances beyond two (2) hours shall only occur if mutually agreed to by the Employer and Business Manager and/or Business Agent of the Union and the consent to variance will not be unreasonably withheld. - (b) As an option the Employer may schedule the regular work week in four (4) consecutive ten (10) hour days, at straight time rates, provided only that the four (4) ten (10) hour days are scheduled during the Monday through Friday period. - (c) On projects where terms and conditions indicate the need for special overtime provisions, the Union and the Employers' Bargaining Agent may mutually agree to provisions that allow for straight time off for overtime hours worked.
-It is understood that any such provisions agreed to will apply to all contractors covered by this agreement who are bidding on the project in question.
+Regular daily hours shall be 8 hours per day from 8:00 a.m. to 4:30 p.m.
+The Employer may vary the start/quit times by changing the scheduled starting time up to 2 hours at his/her option.
+Variances beyond 2 hours shall only occur if mutually agreed to by the Employer and Business Manager and/or Business Agent of the Union and the consent to variance will not be unreasonably withheld. - (b) As an option, the Employer may schedule the regular work week in 4 consecutive 10 hour days, at straight time rates, provided only that the 4 consecutive days of 10 hours are scheduled during the Monday through Friday period. - (c) On projects where terms and conditions indicate the need for special overtime provisions, the Union and the Employers' Bargaining Agent may mutually agree to provisions that allow for straight time off for overtime hours worked.
+It is understood that any such provisions agreed to will apply to all contractors covered by this agreement who are bidding on the project in question. - Lunch period shall be 1⁄2 hour unless otherwise agreed to by the Business Manager and/or Business Agent and the Employer.
+There shall be 2 coffee breaks; 1 in the first 1⁄2 and 1 in the second half of each shift or shifts and, after each 2 hours of overtime. - If an Employee is required to return to work before an 8 hour break occurs, the Employee shall be paid one and one half times the basic rate of pay.
+If an 8 hour break does not occur before the Employees' regular daily hours of work commence then one and one half times the basic rate of pay shall apply for that entire shift of hours. - Employees, when asked to work extended daily hours in excess of 11 hours, shall be supplied with a hot meal [where possible] following the tenth hour, and every 4 hours thereafter until the shift is ended, at the company's expense.
+There shall be a 1⁄2 hour rest period for eating and where it is necessary for the Employee on the project to leave to procure a hot meal the Employer shall allow travel time to and from the restaurant or place where a meal can be obtained.
+The Employer shall be responsible for all time consumed while fulfilling these conditions and the Employees shall be paid at the prevailing straight time rates for such meal breaks.

-- 5.02 Lunch period shall be one-half (1/2) hour unless otherwise agreed to by the Business Manager and/or Business Agent and the Employer.
-There shall be two (2) coffee breaks; one in the first half and one in the second half of each shift or shifts and, after each two (2) hours of overtime. - 5.03 If an employee is required to return to work before an eight (8) hour break occurs he shall be paid one and one half (11⁄2) times the basic rate of pay.
-If an eight (8) hour break does not occur before the employees' regular daily hours of work commence then one and one half (11⁄2) times the basic rate of pay shall apply for that entire shift of hours. - 5.04 Employees, when asked to work extended daily hours in excess of eleven (11) hours, shall be supplied with a hot meal (where possible) following the tenth (10th) hour, and every four (4) hours thereafter until the shift is ended, at the company's expense.
-There shall be a half (1/2) hour rest period for eating and where it is necessary for the employee on the project to leave to procure a hot meal the Employer shall allow travel time to and from the restaurant or place where a meal can be obtained.
-The Employer shall be responsible for all time consumed while fulfilling these conditions and the employees shall be paid at the prevailing straight time rates for such meal breaks.
-Where no meal is provided, pay of one half hour at the applicable rate of pay (time and one half) will be paid in lieu of the meal and the time spent to consume it.
+Where no meal is provided, pay of 1⁄2 an hour at the applicable rate of pay [time and one half] will be paid in lieu of the meal and the time spent to consume it.